phyro/etc-history/chapters/struggle.md

 # Struggle - The DAO nightmare

-As mentioned, Slock was wrong about the security of their DAO contract.
+As mentioned, Slock.It was wrong about the security of their DAO contract.
 Only five days after the [blog post](https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b) [[1]](https://web.archive.org/web/20180823103440/https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b?gi=38eed1977174) [[2]](http://archive.is/fmYHI), a user called *ledgerwatch* makes a [post on reddit](https://www.reddit.com/r/ethereum/comments/4oi2ta/i_think_thedao_is_getting_drained_right_now/) [[1]](https://web.archive.org/web/20181202194923/https://www.reddit.com/r/ethereum/comments/4oi2ta/i_think_thedao_is_getting_drained_right_now/) [[2]](http://archive.is/byj7G) with a very concerning title `I think TheDAO is getting drained right now`.

 That's right, the DAO contract has fallen victim to the `recursive call bug`.
 The attacker - often referenced as `The DAO hacker` - stole around 4 million Ether which was valued close to 50 million dollars at the time, making it one of the biggest hacks in the history of cryptocurrencies.